-Arduino Switch Statement used with sensor input
+Arduino Switch (case) Statement, used with serial input

 An if statement allows you to choose between two discrete options, TRUE or FALSE.
 When there are more than two options, you can use multiple if statements, or you can use the switch statement.
 Switch allows you to choose between several discrete options.
-This tutorial shows you how to use it to switch between four desired states of a photo resistor: really dark, dim, medium, and bright.

 Circuit